DeepLabCutAIResidency/DLC_AI2024/DeepLabCut-live/README.md

+TODO consider moving some of this infromation to the docs folder in the repo

 This repository contains a [DeepLabCut](http://www.mousemotorlab.org/deeplabcut) inference pipeline for real-time applications that has minimal (software) dependencies.
 This new DLC Live pipeline can handle DLC models produced in PyTorch, as of DLC 3.0.

 In DLC Live TensorFlow, model export is handled in the main DLC package.